obspy/obspy/misc/docs/source/tutorial/code_snippets/konno_ohmachi_smoothing.rst

-The following example will generate a few large(ish) random time-series, calculate the amplitude spectra, then apply Konno-Ohmachi smoothing to all spectra simultaneously for selected frequencies of interest.
+The following example will generate a few large(ish) random time-series, calculate the amplitude spectra, then apply Konno-Ohmachi smoothing to all spectra simultaneously for selected frequencies.

 .. plot:: tutorial/code_snippets//konno_ohmachi_smoothing_2.py
    :include-source:

-For more information see :func:`~obspy.signal.konnoohmachismoothing.konno_ohmachi_smoothing`.